 Yes, coriander can grow back after cutting.
 In the same way that you can grow basil or mint from cutting coriander can grow roots if you cut a stem off and place it in a tub of water.
 Roots will start to grow.
 Once the roots become long enough then you can plant it and you’ll have a full plant in a couple of months.

 How often should coriander be watered?

-Seeds should be kept moist while germinating and once germinated you’ll need to check that the soil remains moist but not waterlogged.
-We check morning and evening (we love coriander!)
+Coriander seeds should be kept moist while germinating and once germinated you’ll need to check that the soil remains moist but not waterlogged.
+As for watering coriander, we check morning and evening (we love coriander!)
 Once coriander plants are established then they don’t need as much water (but we still check twice a day!)

 Can coriander be grown in pots?

 Yes.
 Growing coriander in pots is an excellent way to grow coriander.
 Use a good vegetable compost and make sure that your pots are at least 25 centimetres deep as coriander has deep roots.

 Coriander seeds will germinate within 14-21 days.
 If you’re growing basil at the same time this may be a little scary as basil germinates EXTREMELY quickly in comparison, but stuck with it.
 Once coriander has started to sprout it will quickly generate leaves.